nda003/AgglomerativeClustering/README.md

-# PageRank implemented in Spark
+# Agglomerative hierarchical clustering
-A PageRank implementation in Spark using RDD to do matrix-vector multiplication.
+An implementation of agglomerative clustering using Numpy and Pandas.